The Brightest 3157 LED Bulbs in 2023

 WORTHY CONSIDERATION

-The initial rating in the reflector test was 1,949 lux, again, halfway between the other two, and dipping to 1,657 lux, 85% after 27 minutes.
+In the reflector test, their initial reading was 1,949 lux, again fitting snugly between the other two.
+They later dipped to 1,657 lux, or 85%, after the same 27 minutes.

-The beam pattern revealed some dark spots top and bottom left, most likely due to the low cutoff.
-The common weak spot middle center was more visible than the Lasfits but not as pronounced as the Alla Lighting ones.
+The beam pattern showed some dark spots at the top and bottom left, likely due to the low cutoff.
+The middle center weak spot was more visible than with the Lasfits, yet not as stark as with the Alla Lighting bulbs.

-What I did observe was a much better view of the area and a clearer line of sight behind me than both the other two.
+What really impressed me was a noticeably better view of the area and a clearer line of sight behind me compared to both the other options.

 Color Temperature

-The Sylvania ZEVO 3157 LED bulbs are 6,000 Kelvins, providing a cool white color.
-This makes them ideal for DRLs, interior, or backup lights.
+The Sylvania ZEVO 3157 LED bulbs emit a cool white light at 6,000 Kelvins.
+This makes them a perfect match for daytime running lights, interior lighting, or backup lights.

-White is also better for trunk, and dome lights, providing extra clarity on all objects.
+The white light also works well for trunk and dome lights, offering enhanced clarity on all objects.

-Sylvania promotes its ZEVO 3157 bulbs as having over-engineered thermal management, and I’d have to agree.
-After 27 minutes, I tested 139°F, just under the Alla Lighting ones.
+Sylvania touts the ZEVO 3157 bulbs as having over-engineered thermal management, and I can’t help but concur.
+After 27 minutes, my reading was a mere 139°F, just below the Alla Lighting ones.

 Installation

-Installation was quick and easy again, thanks to the plug-and-play design.
-However, like the other two, I had CAN bus errors, so I needed to install a load equalizer.
+The plug-and-play design made the installation quick and painless.
+But like the other two, I ran into CAN bus errors, requiring me to install a load equalizer.

 Durability and Longevity

-Sylvania isn’t upfront about the IP rating of the bulbs, but the industry standard is somewhere between IP65–68, so I’d expect them to be in that range.
+Sylvania is somewhat hush-hush about the IP rating of these bulbs.
+But considering the industry standard ranges between IP65 and IP68, I’d expect them to fall somewhere within that bracket.

-Drivers have praised the overall brightness of the reverse lights and the visibility they provide as a result.
+Many drivers have praised the overall brightness of the reverse lights and the visibility they offer.

-The most common negative is that you might need a load resistor to eliminate CAN bus errors, and they don’t fit all vehicles.
+On the flip side, the most common drawback is the potential need for a load resistor to eliminate CAN bus errors, and their compatibility doesn’t extend to all vehicles.

-These bulbs provide an excellent middle-ground, offering great quality at a reasonable price.
-They’re bright, reliable, and have outstanding heat management.
+These bulbs strike an excellent balance, offering superior quality at a reasonable price.
+They’re bright, reliable, and boast top-notch heat management.
+Definitely a worthy consideration.

 Pros